igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## Side effect

-A **side effect** is any change to system state that occurs as a result of processing an event.
+Any change to system state that occurs as a result of processing an event.

 Examples:
 - charging a payment